proteinjs/reflection/README.md

   cats[0].getName() // BrownCat
   cats[1].getName() // OrangeCat
   ```
-5. You can also export Cat from your package, and any consuming packages that implement the Cat interface and are loaded in the same runtime as your package will be accessible in this way by your package via the SourceRepository api.
+5. You can also export Cat from your package, and any consuming packages with classes that implement the Cat interface and are loaded in the same runtime as your package will be accessible in this way by your package via the SourceRepository api.

 An example use case for this is exposing a Route interface from your server, and then loading all routes included in your build from your server using SourceRepositoy.
-Instead of your server package needing to depend on every package where a route is defined, as long as the package implementing a Route is included in the build, your server will have access to it.
+Instead of your server package needing to depend on every package where a route is defined (or having a complicated build process for loading routes into static memory), as long as the package implementing a Route is included in the build, your server will have access to it.